shapesmusic/Shapes-Basics-Draft/notes.md

   - A-2H-2L, no spaces
   - random, not stepwise
 - should there also be a recording for this one (and the others in this series)? mostly as a way to verify if you got the right note, or did i decide not to do that for a reason?
+  - maybe the idea is that since you can recognize tensions from the tonescapes passive lessons, you're able to verify yourself. i like that.